-Energy research documents.
 Electronic information technologies also open up new possibilities for the dissemination of Federal scientific and technical documents that traditionally have been maintained in paper and microfiche formats.
 An estimated 200,000 such documents are generated annually, with more than half of the total originating from the Department of Energy, Department of Defense, or NASA.

 Advancing technologies create new alternatives for electronic dissemination of both Federal STI bibliographic databases and the STI documents themselves.
-The activities of the DOE office of Scientific and Technical Information are illustrative.
+The activities of the DOE Office of Scientific and Technical Information are illustrative.
 DOE/OSTI currently distributes about 14,000 documents per year in paper or microfiche format to NTIS and in microfiche to the Depository Library Program (DLP).
 Abstracts of the documents are included in both the DOE bibliographic database called "Energy Data Base" and the NTIS bibliographic database.
-While the depository libraries receive paper copies of Energy Research Abstracts, which contains abstracts of DOE-funded research, the libraries have online access to the DOE and NTIS bibliographic databases only through private vendors at commercial rates.
+While the depository libraries receive paper copies of Energy Research Abstracts, which contain abstracts of DOE-funded research, the libraries have online access to the DOE and NTIS bibliographic databases only through private vendors at commercial rates.

-To meet its own internal needs, DOE has implemented an Integrated Technical information System (ITIS), which provides DOE employees and contractors with online access to the most recent 14 months of the Energy Data Base.
+To meet its own internal needs, DOE has implemented an Integrated Technical Information System (ITIS), which provides DOE employees and contractors with online access to the most recent 14 months of the Energy Data Base.
 DOE has proposed a pilot test to offer depository libraries similar online access.
-Besides timely access to the Energy Data Base (compared with the paper format Energy Research Abstracts), the pilot would provide access to other related DOE databases, an electronic "gateway" to archival energy research summaries (maintained on a database by a commercial vendor), and "electronic cataloging" of DOE documents in a format compatible with that used by depository libraries (and the Library of Congress).
-During the pilot test, the cost of online depository library access to the Energy Data Base will be \$16 per hour.
-'7
+Besides timely access to the Energy Data Base (compared with the paper format Energy Research Abstracts), the pilot would provide an electronic "gateway" to archival energy research summaries (maintained on a database by a commercial vendor), and "electronic cataloging" of DOE documents in a format compatible with that used by depository libraries (and the Library of Congress) .21 to optical disk as the primary document format.
+One possibility is to require DOE research offices, laboratories, and contractors to submit all documents in an electronic form (e.g., magnetic tape, online, diskette) that can easily be converted to high-density optical disks (e.g., WORM or CD-ROM).
+Since the demand for STI documents is generally small, any desired paper copies could be printed on demand.
+(The more popular documents could be printed in larger volumes with traditional printing processes.)

-Another aspect of the DOE pilot testis a study of alternative formats for document distribution.
-Over the next few years, DOE, like other Federal
+Another aspect of the DOE pilot test is a study of alternative formats for document distribution.
+Over the next few years, DOE, like other Federal science agencies, has the opportunity to convert from paper and microfiche Advancing technologies create new alternatives for electronic dissemination of both Federal STI bibliographic databases and the STI documents themselves.